 A big advantage of group health insurance is that groups can insurers to waive off waiting periods for pre-existing conditions.
 This would mean that the insurer covers all diseases with immediate effect.

-As for the maternity waiting period, this is quite standard for most of the insurance companies.
-The waiting period ranges from 9 months to 36 months.
-And as for the other waiting periods, the maternity cover waiting period also can be waived off in a group health insurance policy so that the person is covered from day 1 of the policy.
+The maternity coverage waiting period is quite standard for most insurance companies.
+It ranges from nine to 48 months.
+As in the case of other waiting periods, groups can ask insurers to waive off the maternity coverage waiting period for a group health insurance policy.
+This would mean that the insured persons get maternity coverage from day one of the policy.

-But just a week of joining M.K.M Engineering, Ranjan was diagnosed with a kidney stone and was advised to go for a Lithotripsy (surgery for removing stone).
-He told about his medical condition to his boss who granted him ten days leave for the surgery and recovery.
+Within a week of joining MKM Engineering, Ranjan received a diagnosis of kidney stones.
+Following this diagnosis, his doctor advised Ranjan to undergo a Lithotripsy.
+Accordingly, his boss granted him ten days leave for the procedure and for recovery.

-Ranjan was confident that his group health insurance policy would cover his medical expenses, and therefore, without reading the policy document or checking the facts, he got admitted and went for the surgery.
-In this case, Ranjan paid all the medical expenses and then approached his group health insurance company for the reimbursement.
+Ranjan was confident that his individual health insurance policy would cover his medical expenses.
+Therefore, without reading the policy document or checking the facts, he had the procedure.
+Thereafter, he paid all the bills and approached his individual health insurance company for reimbursement.